 Moreover, you should watch the spot regularly over the 10-minute duration so you can recognize immediately if the chemicals are doing damage to your table.
 If so, quickly remove with some cotton pads and rinse it with some clean water.

-How to Remove Sharpie With Rubbing Alcohol and Dish Soap
+Method 1: Rubbing Alcohol and Dish Soap

 In addition to all materials mentioned in the “What You Will Need” section, this method requires some dish soap, rubbing alcohol, and cold water.
 If you don’t have rubbing alcohol, distilled vinegar and lemon juice can be good alternatives.